maurorusso22/maurorusso22/README.md

 - 👋 Hi, I’m @maurorusso22
-- 👀 I’m interested in Mobile App Development
+- 👀 I’m interested in Artificial Intelligence and Mobile App Development
 - 📫 How to reach me: maurorusso.dev@gmail.com

 <!---